+Different Groups to be included in assessment Possible disproportionate impact on group/s?
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Religion or Belief (any religion or philosophical belief with a clear structure and belief system, or lack of religion or belief.)
 No Sexual Orientation (bisexual, gay, heterosexual and lesbian people) No Child Poverty (Children and young people in families living on less than 60% of national median income before housing costs.
 In B&H around 22% of all children.)
-Yes Increase in fees will impact on those experiencing in-work poverty and who may need to drive for their employment.
-Other groups relevant to this proposal (Specific and relevant to the service, including but not only: carers, people experiencing domestic or sexual violence, looked after children, homeless people) N/A See age section above re: impact on carers
+No Other groups relevant to this proposal (Specific and relevant to the service, including but not only: carers, people experiencing domestic or sexual violence, looked after children, homeless people) N/A

 9. Full EIA?
-Not Required How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+Yes for some elements of the proposal How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 10. Monitoring and Evaluation Regular review meetings are held to review on-street and off-street parking usage and there are also regular meetings with the Disabled Car Users group to identify issues and areas of concern.
 We will also review the waiting list of resident permits and analyse blue badge and concessionary travel pass demand.
-We will also look after potential implementation to consult with different disability groups in the city, older peoples groups and BME groups to get user experience feedback beyond the participants of the disabled care users group.
 Parking Services have applied for and been awarded the People's Parking accreditation.
 This scheme was set up to provide independent feedback about the facilities and public car park experience from a disabled user perspective, with regular monitoring and reviews.
 Parking Services have also received the Park Mark accreditation from the police for our off-street car parks as safe car parks to use.
 The Safer Parking Scheme is a national standard for UK car parks that have low crime and measures in place to ensure the safety of people and vehicles.
 A Park Mark is awarded to each car park that achieves the challenging standards.
 The distinctive Park Mark signage helps drivers find car parks where they can confidently leave their vehicle, knowing the environment is safer Parking Services produce a Parking Annual Report providing transparency and meaningful insight into the overall service including how and where funding is raised and distributed.
-11. Cumulative impacts (proposed changes elsewhere which might worsen Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-Please explain these impacts.
-We have expanded the Concessionary travel scheme for disabled passes for 24-hour use which will mitigate some of the impacts from increases to fees & charges by encouraging / improving access to public transport use. impacts identified above) There may be other services across the council increasing fees or changing access to their services (increasing digital) which may have cumulative impact on disabled people, older people and peoples with English as a second language.
+11. Cumulative impacts (proposed Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Please explain these impacts. changes elsewhere which might worsen impacts identified above) We have expanded the Concessionary travel scheme for disabled passes for 24 hour use which will mitigate some of the impacts from increases to fees & charges by encouraging / improving access to public transport use

-1. Service Area EEC - City Transport - Traffic Management - winter gritting 2.
+1. Service Area EEC - City Transport - Traffic Management - winter maintenance 2.
 Proposal No. 16 3.
 Head of Service Andrew Westwood What is the proposal?
 Use the savings proposal wording and more detail if needed 4.
-Budget Proposal Reviewing the Winter Service to increase efficiency and reduce costs, including Agency costs and impacts on wider Council operations.
+Budget Proposal Reviewing the Winter Service to increase efficiency and reduce costs, including agency costs and impacts on wider Council operations.
 A review is planned to commence in early 2023 and will involve consultation with staff and service users Highlight the most significant disproportionate impacts on groups 5.
 Summary of impacts There is no impact on any protected groups as the change will not affect the service users.
 6. Assess level of impact 0 7.
-Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase po esitive impacts?
+Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?